 What is the Weather Like in Wallis and Futuna in October?

-October is a rewarding time to visit Wallis and Futuna LINK#TT064, with warm tropical temperatures, abundant daylight and inviting sea conditions.
+October is a rewarding time to visit Wallis and Futuna, with warm tropical temperatures, abundant daylight and inviting sea conditions.
 Although the islands begin transitioning toward the wetter part of the year, rainfall typically arrives in short bursts that refresh the landscape without dominating the day.

-Tradewinds and ocean breezes help moderate the humidity, making outdoor exploration comfortable.
+Tradewinds and ocean breezes help moderate the humidity, making sightseeing the famous crater lakes and hiking to the top of Mt Puke more enjoyable.

 This month often provides an excellent balance of sunshine and greenery, ideal for lagoon activities, coastal walks and cultural sightseeing.